 - Technical DifficultyThis is the average user-submitted rating on the technical difficulty of this route.
 In general, green is beginner, blue is intermediate, black is advanced/most difficult and double-black is expert-only.
 It is recommended that users build up to black and double-black routes.

-Using the access road for Alta ski lift maintenance you are swept to high elevation without having to do much work.
-Starting in high alpine meadows, this short climb goes to a stunning alpine lake.
+Using the access road for Alta ski lift maintenance, you are swept to high elevation without having to do much in the way of hard work.
+Starting in high alpine meadows, the short Cecret Lake Trail goes to a stunning alpine lake.
 A great reward for relatively little effort!

-Start along the trail and cross a small creek.
-The first small section of the trail is a narrow single track, however the path soon gets much wider.
+Start along the Cecret Lake Trail and cross over a small creek, making your way along the narrow single track until it begins to widen.
 Soon you will merge onto a wide jeep road, which you will follow for most of the trail.
 There are a few spots along the road where it looks like a trail diverges, but continue along the jeep track until you reach a signed junction.
 You will pass over several streams as you traverse the stunning alpine meadows.

-As you hike, you will pass several signs explaining the geology and biology of the region.
-In addition, wildflowers will permeate the lush meadows if you go in the spring.
+As you make your way along the trail, you will pass several signs explaining the geology and biology of the region.
+Additionally, wildflowers will blanket the lush meadows if you go in the spring, creating a vibrant atmosphere filled with natural beauty.
 You will soon come across a junction where you will follow signs left toward Cecret Lake.

-After this junction, you will switchback up the steepest part of the trail before finally cresting the ridge.
+After this junction, you will hike up a series of switchbacks along the steepest part of the trail, before finally cresting the ridge.
 The lake is located right below Sugarloaf Mountain to the south, and the subsidiary peaks of Mount Baldy to the southwest.
 The view up here is nothing short of stunning.